Docker

 Docker Compose

-.
+Docker Compose v1 uses the command docker-compose.
 As of June 2023, support ends for Docker Compose v1.

-Docker Compose v2 uses the command docker compose
+Docker Compose v2 uses the command docker compose.

 If you are using Docker Compose v1 please adjust the commands accordingly.
 More information on Docker Compose can be found here.